Images

 Keep it lightweight - don't import the entire internet into your image.
 If your image needs more than 4GB of memory to run, and more cores than you have fingers, you've made a wrong turn.
 Include only that which is nece

 Keep it simple - Endpoints in NRE Labs are for learning - they're not meant to be highly-available or fault-tolerant.
-Deploy the simplest version of your software when building images - the StackStorm image is a good example of this - all services running in a single container.
+Deploy the simplest version of your software when building images - the image is a good example of this - all services running in a single container.
 This is fine.

-Use trusted, lightweight base images - Default to using trusted images like
+Use trusted, lightweight base images - Default to using trusted images like debian

 as your base image.
 This not only helps to keep image size down, but also helps us keep a handle of what's running in our images.
-Use multi-stage builds if you need to keep the final image size to a reasonable number.Include the entire source - in addition to the required files listed below, any scripts, configs, or misc. files needed to run "docker build" must be provided in any Pull Request.
-The only exception to this is Large or Sensitive Files.
+Use if you need to keep the final image size to a reasonable number.

 Note also that in most cases, images need to be built to be interactive.
-Anything configured within the Endpoints and Presentations sections of a lesson definition will require some kind of network access, such as a running HTTP or SSH server.
+Anything configured within the and sections of a lesson definition will require some kind of network access, such as a running HTTP or SSH server.
 Even lesson endpoints that don't have explicit presentations will still have some kind of server, such as an API.
 Make sure you've considered this in building your image - some kind of network access will be necessary at runtime.

 There are a few extra files needed by every image that are specific to NRE Labs: